Package 'greenfeedr'

 Description

-Processes the "feedtimes" file from 'GreenFeed' system, including visits and food drops across a specific period, and it is used to calculate pellet intakes per animal from all units.
+Processes 'feedtimes' file from 'GreenFeed' system.
+Food drops are used to calculate pellet intakes per animal.
 Aggregates data to provide insights into the feeding behavior and pellet consumption of the animals during a study.

 Arguments